stephenrho/pminternal/README.md

 The goal is to offer a package that can produce bias-corrected performance measures for binary outcomes for a range of model development approaches available in R (similar to `rms::validate`).
-Also contains function for assessing prediction stability as described here
+Also contains functions for assessing prediction stability as described here
 <https://doi.org/10.1002/bimj.202200302>.

 To install development version: